hashicorp/packer-plugin-vmware/README.md

 # Packer Plugin for VMware

-The Packer Plugin for VMware is a multi-component plugin can be used with [Packer][packer] to create virtual machine images for use with VMware products.
+The Packer Plugin for VMware is a multi-component plugin that can be used with [Packer][packer] to create virtual machine images for use with VMware products.

 The plugin includes two builders which are able to create images, depending on